 At about 6 months old, encourage caregivers of infant participants to:

-• Include nutrient dense complementary foods that provide zinc to ensure they are getting enough each day.
+- Include nutrient dense complementary foods that provide zinc to ensure they are getting enough each day.

-• Vary the types of foods older infants are offered, keeping in mind the appropriate food texture for their age and developmental ability.
+- Vary the types of foods older infants are offered, keeping in mind the appropriate food texture for their age and developmental ability.

-• Continue to provide breastmilk/breastfeed
+- Continue to provide breastmilk/breastfeed

-The recommended intake of zinc depends on age and life stage (and during adulthood, gender, too!).
+The recommended intake of zinc depends on age and life stage (and during adulthood, sex, too!).
 Pregnant and breastfeeding women require the most dietary zinc per day.
 Those following a vegetarian or vegan diet during these life stages may need to take special care to ensure nutrient adequacy of zinc as well as other nutrients (e.g., iron may be of particular concern because plant source foods only contain non-heme iron, which is less bioavailable than heme iron).
-Other nutrients of potential concern include vitamin B12choline, and iodine.
+Other nutrients of potential concern include vitamin B12, choline, and iodine.

 Be sure to encourage participants to speak with their medical provider about taking any supplemental zinc!